 Filmed at the home of Anoushka Shankar, Gurdain Rayatt provides tabla accompaniment whilst Anoushka Shankar performs on sitar.
-The appropriate time to perform raag Manj Khamaj is midnight until 3am.
+The appropriate time to perform raag Manj Khamaj is late evening.
 The legendary sarod maestro Baba Allaudin Khan who was a teacher of Ravi Shankar is the composer of Raag Manj Khamaj.

 Anupama and Gurdain Duo – Indian Classical Raag Selection

 Part 1: Fabulous Raag Jhinjhoti

 Traditionally played at night, 9pm until midnight, Raag Jhinjhoti is light and playful.
 This raag is popular during wedding rituals and classical instrumentalist music.

 Raag Jhinjhoti sparked inspiration in the heart of Indian vocalist Bhimsen Joshi.
 It was after hearing this raag that Bhimsen Joshi felt inspired to become a musician.
 An icon known for singing in the style of Khayal Gayaki, and also for his popular renditions of devotional songs, he received the Bharat Ratna, India’s highest civilian honour, in 2009.